 United's net interest income and the fair value of its financial instruments (interest earning assets and interest bearing liabilities) are influenced by changes in market interest rates.
 United actively manages its exposure to interest rate fluctuations through policies established by its Asset/Liability Management Committee.
-The Asset/Liability Management Committee meets regularly and is responsible for approving asset/liability management policies, developing and implementing strategies to improve balance sheet positioning and net interest income and assessing the interest rate sensitivity of the banks.
+The Asset/Liability Management Committee meets regularly and is responsible for approving asset/liability management policies, developing and implementing strategies to improve balance sheet nositioning and net interest income and assessing the interest rate sensitivity. positioning and net interest income and assessing the interest rate sensitivity of the banks.

-United utilizes an interest rate simulation model to monitor and evaluate the impact of changing interest rates on net interest income.
+United uses an interest rate simulation model to monitor and evaluate the impact of changing interest rates on net interest income.
 The estimated impact on United's net interest income sensitivity over a one-year time horizon as of December 31, 1999 is indicated in the table below.
 The table assumes an immediate and sustained parallel shift in interest rates of 200 basis points and no change in the composition of United's balance sheet.
 Net Interest Income Sensitivity December 31, 1999 (in thousands)

-Amo incipal/Notional unts of Earning Percentage Increase (Decrease) in Interest Income/Expense Given Immediate and Sustained Parallel Interest Rate Shifts
+Principal/Notional Amounts_of Earning Interest Income/Expense Given Immediate and Sustained Parallel Interest Rate Shifts

-Liabiliti ets, Interest Bearing les and Derivatives at ecember 31, 1999 Down 200 Basis Points Up 200 Basis Points
+Liabilit ets, Interest Bearing ies and Derivatives at ecember 31, 1999 Down 200 Basis Points Up 200 Basis Points

 Assets repricing in:

 One year or less \$ 963,549

-Over one year • 1,001,110
+Over one year 1,001,110

-, ,

-Total \$ 1,964,659 -7.41% 7.30%
+Total \$ == 1,964,659 ======== -7.41% 7.30%

-== =======================================

 Liabilities repricing in:

 One year or less \$ 1,347,695

 Over one year 471,091

-•

-Total \$ 1,818,786 12.62% 11.88%
+Total \$ 1 010 706 12.62% 11.88%

-== =======================================
+Total Φ == 1,818,786 ========= 12.02% 11.00%

 Derivative hedge instruments \$ 195,000

 Net interest income sensitivity -0.81% 1.49%